 Arlingham is in a conservation area, because it has many historic buildings, many of which are listed buildings.
-This includes the medieval Church of St Mary the Virgin which has splendid examples of thirteenth, fourteenth and fifteenth century architecture.
+This includes the medieval Church of St Mary the Virgin, which has splendid examples of thirteenth, fourteenth and fifteenth century architecture.
 They class this church as the Decorated Gothic style of architecture.
-They built the church from local blue Lias stone, however they built the church’s tower with squared oolite Cotswold stone in 1372.
+They built the church from local blue Lias stone, however; also the church’s tower with squared oolite Cotswold stone in 1372.
 The Church also has some of its original stained glass windows, these date back to the fourteenth century.
-Thus this makes these some of the oldest stained glass windows in Gloucestershire.
+Thus, this makes these some of the oldest stained glass windows in Gloucestershire.

 Arlingham is near to the Severn Way, a long distance hiking trail that follows the River Severn.
 Also, there are other hiking routes nearby for visitors to enjoy.
 There is a board near to the Old Passage in with some great marked walking routes in Arlingham.
 These include the Salmon, Skylark, Hare and Gloucester Cattle Walk.
 Many visitors’ park near the pub and either walk upstream or down stream then enjoy refreshments after.

 The village of is on the horseshoe bend of the River Severn which leads to some splendid views across the river.
 Places visible opposite include Bullo Pill and Newnham on Severn.
 The riverbank here has warning signs about fast changing tides and also quicksand in the vicinity.

 There are two places in the village to dine out or just have a drink.
 However, the nearby village of Frampton on Severn has options too.